November 29, 2017 by Michael Diez

 Also, write somewhere where you will not be interrupted.
 I promise you will feel great after 1 to 3 hours of focused writing.

+Check Pinterest to see what others are using for similar posts.
 Then create your own using something like Canva.

 You can expand the title (in case you had to shorten it to make it fit for SEO).
 Or you can shorten it, to make it clearer to readers what the article is about.

+For beginner bloggers, just focus on one social network and email.
 Post once you publish, and again a week later.
 And if you are using WordPress, I suggest you use Mailchimp to automatically send an email to all your subscribers.